Mediterranean Style Meal in a Bowl

 - 1 1/2 teaspoons kosher salt, or more to taste

 - 1 teaspoons fresh cracked pepper, more to taste

-- 12 little red potatoes, cooked to just done, halved or quartered, tossed with a bit of olive oil, kosher salt
+- 12 little red potatoes, cooked to just done, halved or quartered, tossed with a bit of olive oil,and a pinch of kosher salt

-- 1 can artichoke hearts, drained, sprinkled with a bit of olive oil, kosher salt, and pepper
+- 1 can artichoke hearts, drained, sprinkled with a bit of olive oil, a pinch each of kosher salt and pepper

 - 1 large red onion, sliced into thin half moons